joshspeagle/brutus/README.md

 stellar properties from photometry.

-The package is designed to be highly modular, with current modules including utilities for modeling individual stars, star clusters, and 3-D dust mapping.
+The package is designed to be highly modular, with current modules including utilities for modelling individual stars, star clusters, and 3-D dust mapping.

-Please contact Josh Speagle (jspeagle@cfa.harvard.edu) with any questions.
+Please contact Josh Speagle (j.speagle@utoronto.ca) with any questions.

 ### Installation
 The most recent stable release can be installed via `pip` by running